IsabellaS2/Advanced-Programming-Game/README.md

 This game is a play on snakes and ladders but a cat version.
 Instead of tokens, it would be a cat.
 Instead of snakes, it would be a water stream because (most) cats hate water and instead of ladders, it would be string because cats love to play with strings.

 ## POINT TO MENTION
 This game was built for my assignment, so I didn’t focus too much on responsive design as the main focus is the JavaScript code.
-Therefore, this game should be played on roughly a 14-inch screen (not full screen).
-If the screen is bigger/smaller e.g. a bigger monitor or phone then the strings and streams may look out of place and make it harder to understand where they start and end.
+If you make the screen smaller, the strings and streams may be out of place but just refresh your tab and it should be fine.

 ## How to play the game
 [How to play snakes and ladders - general rules](https://learnenglishkids.britishcouncil.org/print-make/crafts/snakes-ladders)